MBI-Div-B/tensormeterclient/README.md

 ...
 ```

 By default, the Tensormeter RTM server sends messages with all parameter values when a client connects.
 Additional messages are sent automatically when a parameter value changes (either from the server gui or from a client) to inform the client of new values.
+Hence, the client's internally stored values should always be up-to-date and no querying/polling is performed.